$M$-functions and screw functions originating from Goldbach's problem and zeros of the Riemann zeta function: Introduction

 Then the value of the point mass of $\mu_y(x)$ at the origin is given by the $M$-function as follows:

 where

-the product $\prod_{\gamma>0}$ ranges over all positive imaginary parts $\gamma$ of nontrivial zeros of $\zeta(s)$ without multiplicity, $m_\gamma$ is the multiplicity of the nontrivial zero $1/2+i\gamma$, and $J_0(z)$ is the Bessel function of the first kind of order zero. \end{theorem}

-We don't know what equation \eqref{f_108} can be applied to, but it is interesting in its own right, because, in general, it is difficult to calculate values of the corresponding infinitely divisible distribution for a given screw function (or a L{\'{e}}vy measure).
+the product $\prod_{\gamma>0}$ ranges over all positive imaginary parts $\gamma$ of nontrivial zeros of $\zeta(s)$ without multiplicity, $m_\gamma$ is the multiplicity of the nontrivial zero $1/2+i\gamma$, and $J_0(z)$ is the Bessel function of the first kind of order zero. \end{theorem} This is a special case of Theorem~\ref{thm_5_1}.
+We do not know what equation \eqref{f_108} can be applied to, but it is interesting in its own right, because, in general, it is difficult to calculate values of the corresponding infinitely divisible distribution for a given screw function (or a L{\'{e}}vy measure).

 In the following sections, we prove Theorems \ref{thm_1_1} to \ref{thm_1_4} in more general settings including the series